-RUI: Changes in Baseline Conditions in Gulf of Maine Coastal Ecosystems over the Last 4,000 Years (PI B. Johnson, co-PIs W. Ambrose and B. Bourque)
+Changes in Baseline Conditions in Gulf of Maine Coastal Ecosystems over the Last 4,000 Years

-The focus of this research project is to evaluate the degree to which nearshore ecosystems dynamics have shifted over the last 4,000 years.
-We are using the stable carbon (C), nitrogen (N) and sulfur (S) isotopes preserved in tissues of modern and ancient marine organisms to assess long-term trends in nearshore primary production, trophic connectivity, and foodweb dynamics.
+The focus of this research project is to evaluate the degree to which nearshore ecosystem dynamics have shifted over the last 4,000 years, and how these changes may have impacted the GoM fish stocks.
+We use the stable carbon (C), nitrogen (N) and sulfur (S) isotopes preserved in tissues of ancient marine organisms to assess long-term trends in nearshore primary production, trophic connectivity, and foodweb dynamics.